casys-kaist/ozz/docs/razzerv2/idea.md

 	  - KRace

 # Our approach to abstract interleaving
+  - Decomposing a combination of communcations into two communications
+    - Analogous to the 2-gram of control flow
   - Focusing a specific subsystem at a time
     - API calls to other subsystems, a caller of functions in the subsystem, subsequent executions can be think as aggregated virtual instructions
-  - Decomposing a combination of communcations into two communications
-    - Analogous to the 2-gram of control flow

 # Our approach to guide the fuzzer
-  - Testing multiple combinations at a time
+  - Testing a whole interleaving instead of flipping a single data race
-    - Many of communications are independent with each other
-    - Coalesce independent races
-  - Cooperative way of composing possible commbinations
+  - Cooperatively infer a possible interleaving
-    - Different interleavings can give a clue of concealed interleaving
+    - Multiple runs can give a clue of concealed interleavings

 # Component of this project
   - Abstract the interleaving, which must be